 How to get your credit card back on track

 Looking to get a loan?
 Perhaps you would like to lease an apartment?
-If you have issues with your credit, getting these types of approvals can be an issue.
+If you have issues with your credit card, getting these types of approvals can be an issue.
 However, there are a number of ways that you can get your credit back on track.
 Here are five steps that you can take to help improve your credit.

 1) Cut up your old credit cards and only use one for emergencies